nextcloud/news/docs/install.md

       git checkout tags/TAG
       make  # if News version >= 8.0.0

- For instance to use the 5.2.8 release, run:
+ For instance, to use the 5.2.8 release, run:

       git checkout tags/5.2.8